wso2/docs-choreo-dev/en/developer-docs/docs/authentication-and-authorization/test-secure-api-access-with-choreo-built-in-security-token-service.md

 To create a connection to the web application, follow the steps given below:

-1. In the Choreo Console, go to the top navigation menu, click the **Project** list, and select the project where you created the web application.
+1. In the {{ product_name }} Console, go to the top navigation menu, click the **Project** list, and select the project where you created the web application.
 2. On the project home page, click the web application listed under **Component Listing**.
 3. In the left navigation menu, click **Connections**.
 4. Create a connection to the API you deployed in [Step 1](#step-1-assign-permissions-to-an-api-in-choreo).

 Now you can proceed to deploy the web application.

-When deploying, if your web application is a single-page application (SPA), you have the option to allow Choreo to handle authentication on behalf of the application.
+When deploying, if your web application is a single-page application (SPA), you have the option to allow {{ product_name }} to handle authentication on behalf of the application.
 This approach eliminates the need to incorporate OAuth protocol-specific logic into your application.

-### Test the invocation when Choreo-managed authentication is enabled
+### Test the invocation when {{ product_name }}-managed authentication is enabled

-If managed authentication is enabled for your web application, Choreo automatically handles obtaining the necessary permission for API invocation.
+If managed authentication is enabled for your web application, {{ product_name }} automatically handles obtaining the necessary permission for API invocation.
 This occurs during the request for access tokens, allowing you to seamlessly invoke the subscribed APIs through your web application without additional intervention.

 !!! note
     If you change the permissions of an existing connection or create a new connection with permissions, you must redeploy your web application to ensure proper API invocation with managed authentication.